sixtusagbo/grosonix/README.md

 ├── web/                 # Next.js web application
 ├── mobile/              # Flutter mobile application
 ├── docs/                # Documentation
-├── design/              # Design assets and guidelines └── README.md           # This file
+└── README.md           # This file
 ```

 ## 🤝 Contributing

 We're building fast and moving quickly.
 Check our development timeline and jump in where you can help!

-## 📄 License

-MIT License - See LICENSE file for details

 ---